Interface to Neurosensory System

 By design, IBT researchers are focusing on the development of the underlying science and engineering required for a cognitive prosthesis, namely, the technology for bidirectional communication with the brain, advanced modeling methods to uncover spatiotemporal coding schemes used by the brain to represent long-term memories, next-generation VLSI “systems-on-a-chip” designs for hardware implementation of the prosthesis, and finally, several paradigms that would provide appropriate vehicles for testing and demonstrating the fundamental principles of a cognitive prosthesis.

 In particular great strides have been made in developing a synthetic neurosensory interface which will help restore the cortical brain region (hippocampus) and limbic cortical system that has been damaged/diseased.

 The essential elements of such a hippocampal prosthesis include: (i) a biologically-based mathematical model that mimics the function of hippocampal neurons (blue region, above figure), (ii) hardware implementation of the model to achieve miniaturization, parallel processing, and rapid computational speed (VLSI device, above figure), and (iii) penetrating electrode arrays to transmit inputs to the hardware device from brain regions normally afferent to the damaged region, and to transmit outputs from the hardware device to brain regions normally efferent to the damaged cortical neurons (pink vertical arrays, above figure).
-Thus far, prototype neural prosthetic systems have shown that memory loss can be restored in animals that have had damage to the hippocampus region.
+Thus far, prototype neural prosthetic systems have shown that memory loss can be restored in vivo that have had damage to the hippocampus region.